riddhideshpande01/Power-bi-Dashboards/README.md

 4.Data modeling: Relationships established among the tables (Listing, Reviews) to enable cross-filtering and aggrigation.
 5.File format: .pbix for development and .png for dashboard preview

-4.Data Source
+4.Data Source:
 Source: Maven
 Airbnb data for over 250k listing in 10 major cities, including information about hosts,pricing,location, and room type, along with over 5 million historical reviews.

-5.Features
+5.Features:
 1.Buisness problem: Airbnb Global Performance
 2.Goal of the Dashboard: The business problem behind Airbnb Global Performance is to understand how the platform is performing across different cities and countries.
 Airbnb needs to identify which locations have high demand, who the most active users are, and how listings and reviews are distributed.

-3.Key Visuals
+3.Key Visuals:
 a) KPIs:  This are used in dashboards to show the most important information in a simple and clear way.
 They help users quickly understand performance and make better decisions without analyzing too much data.
 In this dashboard KPI's are used to show the total number of Listings, total cities, total hosts and property types.
 Also in the Review page this KPI's used to show the trust factor based on the profile picture and identity verification.